JaehoI3/weather-tracker/README.md

 # weather-tracker
-This repo gather data about the weather from Joshua Tree National Park and tells you which month or date is good to go there.
+This repo tracks the weather for Joshua Tree National Park.
+I built it to compare the upcoming conditions to typical May conditions.
+It uses historical and forecast data from the Open-meteo API.